RenatoGeh/gospn/README.md

 ```
 Usage:
-  go run main.go [p] [rseed] [kclusters] [iterations]
+  go run main.go [p] [rseed] [kclusters] [iterations] [concurrents]
 Arguments:
   p           - is the partition in the interval (0, 1) to be used for
                 cross-validation.
 If p = 0, then run an image completion job
                 instead of a classification job.
 If p = -1, then attempt to
                 compile data (same as make data).
 If ommitted, p defaults to 0.7.
   rseed       - the seed to be used when choosing which instances to be used
                 as train and which to be used as test set.
 If ommitted, rseed
                 defaults to -1, which chooses a random seed according to the
                 current time.
   kclusters   - how many k-clusters to be used during training on instance
                 splits.
 If kclusters = -1, then use DBSCAN.
 Else if
                 kclusters = -2, then use OPTICS.
 Else, if kclusters > 0,
                 then use k-means clustering.
 By default, kclusters is set
                 to -1.
-  iterations - How many iterations to be run when running a
+  iterations  - how many iterations to be run when running a
                 classification job.
 This allows for better, more general
                 and randomized results, as some test/train partitions may
                 become degenerated.
+  concurrents - GoSPN makes use of Go's native concurrency and is able
+                to run on multiple cores in parallel.
+Argument concurrents
+                defines the number of concurrent jobs GoSPN should run
+                at most.
+If concurrents <= 0, then concurrents = nCPU,
+                where nCPU is the number of CPUs the running machine has
+                available.
+By default, concurrents = -1.
 ```

 #### For step 3 to run a classification job: